berkdedekarginoglu/attestation-hook/README.md

   → Header injected into all subsequent requests
 ```

+---

 ## Article

 Full write-up: https://berkdede.medium.com/breaking-the-black-box-reverse-engineering-twitters-play-integrity-attestation-pipeline-d3dbd2cf37ae

+---

+## Disclaimer

+This project is for educational and research purposes only.
+Do not use it against systems you do not own or have permission to test.

+---

-## 💬 Final Note
+## Final Note

-This repo is not just a script dump.
+This is not just a script.

-It is a **research companion** to your write-up.
+It is a research companion to the write-up.

-Make it reflect that.
+Modern mobile security is not about hiding data in transit —
+it is about controlling where that data can be observed.

+If your proxy sees nothing,
+you are probably looking at the wrong layer.